 Additionally, Electron Beam Induced Current can be utilized to quantitatively determine the vertical location of a p-n junction within a complex heteroepitaxial structure such as the ones found in Light Emitting Diodes (LEDs), Vertical Cavity Surface Emitting Laser (VCSEL)s and Edge Emitting Lasers.
 In some cases, estimates of the minority carrier diffusion lengths can also be calculated from the same quantitative XS-EBIC data.

-Contact us today for your Electron Beam Induced Current (EBIC) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Electron Beam Induced Current (EBIC) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.